RustCrypto/traits/kem/README.md

 - All on-by-default features of this library are covered by SemVer
 - MSRV is considered exempt from SemVer as noted above
-- The off-by-default features `derive-preview` and `digest-preview` are unstable "preview" features which are also considered exempt from SemVer.
-  Breaking changes to these features will, like MSRV, be done with a minor version bump.

 ## License